shipmonk-rnd/phpstan-rules/README.md

 #### Differences with native check:

-- Since `phpstan/phpstan:1.10.0` with bleedingEdge and [enabled](https://phpstan.org/config-reference#reportwrongphpdoctypeinvartag), there is a very similar check within PHPStan itself.
+- Since `phpstan/phpstan:1.10.0` with bleedingEdge, there is a [very similar check within PHPStan itself](https://phpstan.org/blog/phpstan-1-10-comes-with-lie-detector#validate-inline-phpdoc-%40var-tag-type).
 - The main difference is that it allows only subtype (narrowing), not supertype (widening) in `@var` phpdoc.
 - This rule allows only widening, narrowing is allowed only when marked by `allow-narrowing` or configured by `allowNarrowing: true`.
 - Basically, **there are 3 ways for you to check inline `@var` phpdoc**: